Plastic Surgery Trivia Quiz Questions With Answers

 A: The 1st century BC.

-For religious reasons, they did not do what?
+reasons, they did not do what?

 A: Dissect either human beings or animals, thus their knowledge was based in its entirety on the texts of their